zalenix/portaldocs/portal-sdk/templates/top-extensions-alerting.md

     ]
 ```

-The parameters are as follows.
+The parameters for the criteria are as follows.

 * **severity**:  The priority of the alert.
 An alert that is prioritized as severity 1 receives immediate attention due to factors like portal outage.
 Lower severity alerts are priorized appropriately.